The relationship between Finnish people and money is, diplomatically said, a story of its own.

 I would say that 90% of Finns start their answer by saying that they would pay off their home or student loan.

-Not to mention the taxation system of Finland which supports more a regular employee’s life than that of a self-employed.
+Being an entrepreneur is a funny thing in Finland.
+At the moment, the taxation system of Finland supports more a regular employee’s life than that of a self-employed.

 #3 Women friends